-return type [CLI\return\t] All functions return an integer value of 1 for success and 0 for failure.
+return type [CLI_return_t] All functions return an integer value of 1 for success and 0 for failure.

 Each operator in VisIt has a group of attributes that controls the operator.
 To set the attributes for an operator, first create an operator attributes object.
 This is done by calling a function which is the name of the operator plus the word "Attributes".
 For example, a Slice operator's operator attributes object is created and returned by the SliceAttributes function.
 Assign the new operator attributes object, pass the object to the SetOperatorOptions function.
-The SetOperatorOptions function determines the type of operator to which the operator attributes object applies and sets the attributes, use the SetDefaultOperatorOptions function.
-Setting the default attributes ensures that all future instances of a certain operator are initialized with the new default values.
+The SetOperatorOptions function determines the type of operator to which the operator attributes object applies and sets the attributes for that operator type.
+To set the default plot attributes, use the SetDefaultOperatorOptions function.
+Setting the default values.
 Note that there is no SetOperatorOptions(atts, all) variant of this call.
 To set operator options for all plots that have a an instance of the associated operator, you must first make all plots active with SetActivePlots() and then use the SetOperatorOptions(atts) variant.

 '''

 #% visit -cli

 OpenDatabase("/usr/gapps/visit/data/globe.silo")

-'''

-'''

 AddPlot("Pseudocolor", "u")

 AddPlot("Mesh", "mesh1")

 AddOperator("Slice", 1) # Add the operator to both plots

 a = SliceAttributes()

 a.normal, a.upAxis = (0,0,1), (0,1,0)

 Only set the attributes for the active plot.

 SetOperatorOptions(a)

 DrawPlots()

 '''

-2.4.228 SetPickAttributes
+3.4.228 SetPickAttributes

-'''

 SetPickAttributes(atts) -> integer

-'''